Antifragile (book): Via negativa

 Via negativa is a type of theological thinking that attempts to describe God by negation or in other words, by what God is not.
 Taleb expanded this definition to include more generally the focus on what something is not, in action, what to avoid or what not to do.
 Avoiding the doctor for minor illnesses or removing certain food from one's diet to improve health are examples.

 I would add that, in my own experience, a considerable jump in my personal health has been achieved by removing offensive irritants: the morning newspapers (the mere mention of the names of the fragilista journalists Thomas Friedman or Paul Krugman can lead to explosive bouts of unrequited anger on my part), the boss, the daily commute, air-conditioning (though not heating), television, emails from documentary filmmakers, economic forecasts, news about the stock market, gym "strength training" machines, and many more.

 Lindy effect

-Technology, or anything nonperishable, increases in life expectancy with every day of its life.
-So, a book that has been in print for a hundred years is likely to stay in print for another hundred years.
+The Lindy Effect states that technology, or anything nonperishable, increases in life expectancy with every day of its life.
+So, a book that has been in print for a hundred years is likely to stay in print for another hundred years, according to the theory.
 The opposite is neomania, a love of change for its own sake, a form of philistinism that does not comply with the Lindy effect and that understands fragility.
 Forecasts the future by adding, not subtracting.